Regulations

 The Organization and sponsors reserve the right to use, reproduce, distribute, and/or publish photos, films, videos, recordings, and/or any visual media of the runners without economic compensation, including social media and Spartan circuit platforms.

-Registration steps, fees, deadlines, and payment methods are listed at aconcaguaultratrail.com.
+The registration process, entry fees, deadlines, and payment methods are detailed at aconcaguaultratrail.com.

-Registration fees do not include transfers from Uspallata to the start, nor from the finish back to Uspallata.
+The registration fee does not include transfer transportation from Uspallata to the start line, nor from the finish area back to Uspallata.

 No registrations will be accepted on race day.